 If the weight-training portion of your workout suffers, your muscle growth is going to suffer.
 If your muscle growth suffers, leaving you with smaller muscles, your daily average metabolism won't be as high.
 With a lower metabolism, it's harder to drop the excess fat and get in shape because you burn fewer calories all day long.

 What Drs.
-Sporer and Wenger also showed in their study is that strength returned to near normal if there was 8 or more hours between the cardio and strength training programs.
+Sporer and Wenger also showed in their study is that strength returned to near normal if there were eight or more hours between the cardio and strength training programs.

 So what's the bottom line?